 Our first historical site was Musawwarat, an enormous pile of ruins of which no one knows the purpose of, and of which is only accessible via private vehicle.
 Pulling up to the Lion Temple, we didn’t have to search far for the ghaffir.
 A man in a billowing white tunic and sporting Einstein hair greeted us in Arabic, and after a meager Arabinglish conversation, we were allowed access to one of the finest Kushite temples.

 In the same vicinity is the Great Enclosure, a complex dating from Kushite history.
 From the ruins it’s easy to see how expansive this plaza must have been.
-As the sun set, we wandered the ancient collapsed hallways in silence, trying to conjure up who would have walked upon these floors, our fingers tracing some of the ancient carvings.
+As the sun set, we wandered the ancient hallways in silence, trying to conjure up who would have walked upon these floors.

 The Royal Cemeteries of Meroe